GYan-Pivotal/geode-sample/generalSetup.md

 ##Cluster Operation
 ###startup
 run locator
->in 1 cluster, there are 2 locators at least
+>in 1 cluster, there are 2 locators at least.

+>In the latest version, it is also recommanded to run 3 locators per cluster.

 run cacheserver
 >cluster with Partition Region， 3 Cacheserver at least